ms2049/cw-template/README.md

 ## Initial Project Proposal

-### Research objectives
+### [MSc Students Only] Research objectives

+> [!CAUTION]
+> Delete this "Research objectives" subsection if you are *not* an MSc student.
+You don't need it.

 > [!IMPORTANT]
 > What are the questions you are trying to answer?
 What are the goals of your project?
+What are your hypotheses?

 -